 How To Make Chicken Piccata

-- Slice the chicken breast into thin strips, about ¼-inch thick.
+- Slice the chicken breast into thin strips, about 1/4-inch thick.

-- Stir in the remaining butter.
+- Stir in the remaining butter to enrich the sauce.

 Expert Tips